speedment/speedment-doc/pages/datastore.md

             .withPassword(password)
             .withBundel(DataStoreBundle.class);
 ```
+## Using DataStore

+### Load from the Database
 Before DataStore can be used, it has to load all database content into the JVM.
 This is how it is done:
 ``` java
         // Load the in-JVM-memory content into the DataStore from the database app.get(DataStoreComponent.class)
             .ifPresent(DataStoreComponent::load);
 ```
 After the DataStore module has been added and loaded, all stream queries will be made towards RAM instead of the remote database.
+No other change in the application is needed.

 ### Synchronizing with the Database
 If you want to update the DataStore to the latest state of the underlying database, do like this: